Wuqiao County: Climate

-Wuqiao Acrobatic Culture
+Wuqiao acrobatic culture

 The history of Wuqiao county records that lamps lighted up the whole county of Wuqiao for three days during festivals, people set off firecrackers and performed acrobatics, and the local feudal officials did not practice curfew in the period.

-The tomb murals of the Eastern Wei Dynasty (534–550) in the Southern and Northern Dynasties Period (386–581) unearthed from Xiaomachang Village of Wuqiao County in 1958 depict the performances of handstands, plate spinning, deft horsemanship and so on.
-However, it was after the Yuan Dynasty (1271–1368) that acrobatics of Wuqiao gained much reputation.
+The tomb murals of the Eastern Wei dynasty (534–550) in the Northern and Southern dynasties period (386–581) unearthed from Xiaomachang Village of Wuqiao County in 1958 depict the performances of handstands, plate spinning, deft horsemanship and so on.
+However, it was after the Yuan dynasty (1271–1368) that acrobatics of Wuqiao gained much reputation.
 Before that, acrobatics in Henan Province was much more influential.
-After the Yuan Dynasty was established, the capital was moved from Kaifeng of Henan to Beijing, and the acrobatics in Wuqiao of Hebei, which neighbors Beijing, began to prosper and was increasingly influential.
+After the Yuan dynasty was established, the capital was moved from Kaifeng of Henan to Beijing, and the acrobatics in Wuqiao of Hebei, which neighbors Beijing, began to prosper and was increasingly influential.

 Wuqiao people are now known for their acrobatic ability and are often in acrobatic troupes throughout China and across the world.
 When Premier Zhou Enlai visited European countries, he found Wuqiao acrobats often when he met with overseas Chinese.
 He said that Wuqiao is worth the title of 'home of Chinese acrobatics'.